 - Disabling the trash icon (April 2017) - now resolved in LEO (May 2017)

-- editing lecturer not automatically enrolled when rolling over an existing unit with Turnitin assignment/s (April 2017) - now resolved in LEO (May 2017)
+- editing lecturer not automatically enrolled when rolling over an existing unit with Turnitin assignment/s (April 2017) - now resolved in LEO - Turnitin assignments no longer rolled over (May 2017).
+For more information refer to 'editing lecturer not enrolled'.

 - Continuous spinning wheel (a bug) (April 2017) - now resolved in LEO (May 2017)